aliclark/the_wooden_sword/Nothing is a Contradiction.md

 Secondly there is nothing about the axiom of Existence which precludes the existence of an active God.
 It may just as well be that such a God would use their unlimited power to scrub out all the existences where free will was *not* central, or really, anything.

 As a result, I think it's more than worthwhile to spend time looking into theology in combination with philosophy and religion to try to understand our place within existence.
-The quest is not over - it has only just begun!
+The quest is not over.
+It's only just begun!